 We are aware of the recent decision from the government following the consultation the Department for Transport carried out around awarding Blue Badges to people with hidden or non-physical disabilities.
-This will come into effect January 2019.
+This will come into effect sometime in 2019.
 The Department for Transport will be working with health professionals to come up with the assessment criteria that Local Authorities will use to assess applications under the new criteria and once this assessment criteria is available we will publish this on our website.
 For more information visit GOV.UK - People with hidden disabilities to benefit from Blue Badges (opens in a new window).

 You automatically qualify if: